US stocks drift near their record heights as PayPal rallies and Royal Caribbean falls

 Skyworks also reported stronger results for the latest quarter than analysts expected.

-Amazon, meanwhile, ticked up by 0.1% after saying it will cut about 14,000 corporate jobs, or about 4% of its corporate workforce, as it ramps up spending on artificial intelligence while cutting costs elsewhere.
+Amazon, meanwhile, rose 0.8% after saying it will cut about 14,000 corporate jobs, or about 4% of its corporate workforce, as it ramps up spending on artificial intelligence while cutting costs elsewhere.

 A slowing job market is one of the main reasons Wall Street is expecting the Fed will announce another cut to interest rates on Wednesday.
 If it does, it would be the second time this year where it’s lowered the federal funds rate in hopes of helping the job market.